babowsk1/tvm/a-instructions-and-opcodes.md

 ### A.13 Codepage primitives

 The following primitives, which begin with byte FF, typically are used at the very beginning of a smart contract's code or a library subroutine to select another TVM codepage.
-Notice that we expect all codepages to contain these primitives with the same codes, otherwise switching back to another codepage might be impossible (cf. [$$\mathbf{5.1.8}$$](codepages-and-instruction-encoding.md#5.1.8.-setting-the-codepage-in-the-code-itself.)).
+Notice that we expect all codepages to contain these primitives with the same codes, otherwise switching back to another codepage might be impossible (cf. [$${5.1.8}$$](codepages-and-instruction-encoding.md#5.1.8.-setting-the-codepage-in-the-code-itself.)).

 * FFnn - SETCP $$n n$$, selects TVM codepage $$0 \leq n n<240$$.
 If the codepage is not supported, throws an invalid opcode exception.
 * FFOO - SETCPO, selects TVM (test) codepage zero as described in this document.
-* $$\mathrm{FFF} z$$ - SETCP $$z-16$$, selects TVM codepage $$z-16$$ for $$1 \leq z \leq 15$$.
-Negative codepages $$-13 \ldots-1$$ are reserved for restricted versions of TVM needed to validate runs of TVM in other codepages as explained in [$$\mathbf{B.2.6}$$](b-formal-properties-and-specifications-of-tvm.md#b.2.6.-codepage-1-.).
+* $${FFF} z$$ - SETCP $$z-16$$, selects TVM codepage $$z-16$$ for $$1 \leq z \leq 15$$.
+Negative codepages $$-13 \ldots-1$$ are reserved for restricted versions of TVM needed to validate runs of TVM in other codepages as explained in [$${B.2.6}$$](b-formal-properties-and-specifications-of-tvm.md#b.2.6.-codepage-1-.).
 Negative codepage -14 is reserved for experimental codepages, not necessarily compatible between different TVM implementations, and should be disabled in the production versions of TVM.
 * FFFO - SETCPX $$(c-)$$, selects codepage $$c$$ with $$-2^{15} \leq c<2^{15}$$ passed in the top of the stack.